jez9999/gooeycarboncopy/_readme.txt

 Carbon Copy README
 ==================

+NOTES:
-NOTE: Please read _licence.txt for the licence under which this software and source code are distributed.
+- Please read _licence.txt for the licence under which this software and source code are distributed.
+- When we update the version, remember to read _version.txt for places where we need to update the version number!

 -----